-- 1. Courses offered by Taubman College may not be taken pass/fail - 2.
-Courses taken to fulfill pre-professional requirements for the B.S. degree-art, English, mathematics, physics, digital drawing, humanities, natural sciences, and social sciences-may not be taken pass/fail - 3.
-Courses taken to fulfill the cognate requirement for the M.Arch. degree may not be taken pass/fail - 4.
+- 1. Students in the M.Arch. degree may not take courses pass/fail - 2.
+Courses offered by Taubman College may not be taken pass/fail - 3.
+Courses taken to fulfill pre-professional requirements for the B.S. degree-art, English, mathematics, physics, digital drawing, humanities, natural sciences, and social sciences-may not be taken pass/fail - 4.
 Courses taken as substitutes for required classes may not be taken pass/fail - 5.
 English Language Institute courses may not be taken pass/fail - 6.
 A maximum of one course per term may be taken on a pass/fail basis